Workplace injury prevention grants

 Food and Grocery Council (FGC) - $1.5 million

-The New Zealand Food and Grocery Council (FGC) represents food, beverage and grocery suppliers in this sector and has proposed to set up a Retail and Supply Chain Health and Safety Sector Group.
-The group hopes to develop a knowledge-sharing database, gain input from workers in the industry, and create common standards for things such as forklift training, yard management, and other initiatives across the sector.
+The New Zealand Food and Grocery Council (FGC) represents food, beverage and grocery suppliers in this sector and proposed to set up a Retail and Supply Chain Health and Safety Sector Group.
+The group developed a knowledge-sharing database, gained input from workers in the industry, and created common standards for things such as forklift training, yard management, and other initiatives across the sector.

 Food and Grocery Council (FCG)